ember-learn/ember-blog/source/2019-07-05-the-ember-times-issue-105.md

 Be kind,

-Jessica Jordan, Isaac Lee, Kenneth Larsen the crowd and the Learning Team
+Jessica Jordan, Isaac Lee, Kenneth Larsen, Robert Wagner, the crowd and the Learning Team